 Help with submitting various concert programs and production grids for the department.
 Act as an organizational liason between faculty and brass students.
 Copy and/or print music for brass choir, chamber groups, and studio classes.
 Keep filing cabinet in the brass room organized.
 (3-5 hours/week)

 Organize chamber groups at beginning of the semester, act as liaison between groups and coaches, and organize concerts (7-10 per semester).
 Attend all chamber music classes and concerts.
 An average of 10 hours per week, with more hours required at the beginning of the semester and fewer hours toward the end.
 This position is shared by two students.
 Note: This position is only open to prospective or returning Chamber Music majors.
 (10 hours/week/assistant)

 Faculty contact: Dimitri Murrath (firstname.lastname@example.org)

 Act as liaison between chair, student pianists, instrumentalists and singers.
 Assist in organizing and communicating to pairs in classes.
 Provide administrative support with in-class performance schedule, class setups, and music uploads.
 Organize collaborative piano recitals logistics and program.
-Note: This position is only open to returning Collaborative Piano graduate students.
+Note: This position is open to current and incoming Collaborative Piano graduate students.
 (2 hours/week)